bernhardAxonIvy/doc/source/designer-guide/how-to/process-extensions.rst

 Proud of your work, you may `contribute <https://github.com/axonivy-market/market/wiki>`_ this Sub Process to the |ivy| `Market <https://market.axonivy.com/>`_.
-So the |ivy| community can re-use and profit from your work.
+So the |ivy| community can reuse and profit from your work.
 You may choose to do so, to simplify your own maintenance efforts, as the Market offers you a rich ecosystem that manages versions, distributions, and automated test infrastructure for free.